Louis XIV style: Ceramics

 After about 1650, Nevers faience (tin-glazed earthenware), which had long made wares in the Italian maiolica istoriato style, adopted the new French Court style, borrowing from metalwork and other decorative arts, and using prints after the new generation of court painters such as Simon Vouet and Charles Lebrun for the images, which were also painted in many colours.
 The pieces were often extremely large and ornate, and apart from garden vases and wine-coolers, no doubt decorative rather than practical.

-In 1663 Colbert, recently made Louis XIV's finance minister, made a note that the other leading centre of French faience, Rouen faience, should be protected and encouraged, sent designs, and given commissions by the king.
+In 1663 Jean-Baptiste Colbert, recently made Louis XIV's Controller-General of Finances, made a note that the other leading centre of French faience, Rouen faience, should be protected and encouraged, sent designs, and given commissions by the king.
 Around 1670 the Poterat family of Rouen received part of the large and prestigious commissions for Louis XIV's Trianon de porcelaine, a small palace whose walls were largely covered in painted tiles, in fact of faience rather than porcelain, which was demolished not long after.
 Nevers and other centres shared these commissions, and others for large fittings and decorations for Louis's other palaces.
 Nevers garden vases in blue and white were prominently used in the gardens of the Château de Versailles.

 The French faience industry received another huge boost when, late in Louis's reign in 1709, the king pressured the wealthy to donate their silver plate, previously what they normally used to dine, to his treasury to help pay for his wars.
-They was an "overnight frenzy" as the elite rushed to get faience replacements of the best quality.
+There was an "overnight frenzy" as the elite rushed to get faience replacements of the best quality.

-The reign also saw the earliest French porcelain in Rouen porcelain, although production was on a tiny scale; only nine small pieces are thought to survive.
+The reign also saw the earliest French porcelain in Rouen porcelain, although production was only of soft-paste porcelain and on a tiny scale; only nine small pieces are thought to survive.
 The next factory, Saint-Cloud porcelain, from perhaps 1695 onwards, was more successful, though it was only in the following reign that French porcelain was produced in quantity.